 Things do start to speed up in the second half, resulting in a lot more events, although none of it takes forever enough to have any sort of impression on the audience.
 Because the shooting in The Two Colonels, much like the shooting in the base game, isn’t particularly good, the decision that a significant portion of the downloadable content (DLC) will focus more on action than on horror, despite the presence of claustrophobic environments, feels like an unfitting one.

-However, the majority of the downloadable content takes place in the past, and this fact serves only as a framing device for yet another narrative.
+The majority of the downloadable content takes place in the past, and this fact serves only as a framing device for yet another narrative.
 Metro Exodus Tow Colonels tried to change the formula that was different from the base game, and as a result, it checked a few boxes and missed many.
 Regardless of the unique gameplay elements, we still consider this the third Best Metro game on our list.

 The action in Metro Exodus: The Two Colonels is limited, but the game makes up for this by focusing heavily on the story, which is sure to captivate and even unnerve longtime fans of the Metro series.